 Source: Field survey, 2025

-Findings from Table 3 and Table 4 show that lecturers and students generally hold a favourable view of the instructional culture in their departments despite the differing degrees of confidence and consistency.
-High mean scores, particularly on items relating to teaching methods, global pedagogical trends, use of student-centered methods, and integration of more practical components, are consistent with practices of an effective music teacher outlined by Concina (2023).
-Concina explains that one of the defining characteristics of a positive and progressive instructional culture is one that prioritizes the learner and connects theory to practice.
-This way, the learners can relate with both local and international trends.
+Findings from Tables 3 and 4 show that lecturers and students generally hold a favourable view of the instructional culture in their departments despite the differing degrees of confidence and consistency.
+High mean scores, particularly on items relating to teaching methods, global pedagogical trends, use of student-centred methods, and integration of more practical components, are consistent with practices of an effective music teacher outlined by Concina (2023).
+Concina explains that one of the defining characteristics of a positive and progressive instructional culture is one that prioritises the learner and connects theory to practice.
+This way, the learners can relate to both local and international trends.

 Students, however, reported slightly lower and more variable ratings when asked about their instructional experiences, particularly in areas such as practical engagement, use of modern teaching tools, and opportunities for hands-on learning outside the classroom.
 This suggests inconsistencies in instructional delivery.
 The perceived disparities in the level of implementation, particularly in practical engagement, cannot be overlooked.
-This observation aligns with concerns raised by Rinholm, Fredriksen & Onsrud (2023), who emphasized that inconsistencies in any aspect of the pedagogical process can significantly affect the effectiveness of curriculum implementation.
+This observation aligns with concerns raised by Rinholm, Fredriksen & Onsrud (2023), who emphasised that inconsistencies in any aspect of the pedagogical process can significantly affect the effectiveness of curriculum implementation.
 For instance, interview responses from some students raise concerns, as they reported that music education often leans heavily on theoretical knowledge with minimal practical exposure.
 During the non-participant observation, it was discovered that time constraints prevented the lecturer from providing practical illustrations and hands-on activities to reinforce the lesson on the history and characteristics of Renaissance era music.
-The following week, a follow up was carried out and there were no gadgets available to play Giovanni Pierluigi da Palestrina's "Missa Papae Marcelli.
+The following week, a follow-up was carried out, and there were no gadgets available to play Giovanni Pierluigi da Palestrina's "Missa Papae Marcelli.
 The lecturer could only describe the characteristics of the music verbally but could not play it for the students to listen to and engage.
 While lecturers believe their methods reflect best practices, they also acknowledge challenges such as inadequate instructional materials and a lack of modern teaching tools.

 Several participants (both lecturers and students) explicitly called for the inclusion of modern instruments and technologies, suggesting a disconnect between content delivery and real-world musical practices.
 These gaps echo Akinsanya & Ojotule’s (2022) critique of passive education systems and reinforce the call for more experiential learning opportunities.
 Data derived from non-participant observation strengthens the claim by Concina (2023) that meaningful curriculum implementation requires interactive and participatory teaching methods.
-The contrast between the intended curriculum, in this case, the course content, the implemented curriculum, which refers to what the teacher delivers in class, and the achieved curriculum, representing what the learners internalize, highlights a significant gap that undermines the effectiveness of curriculum implementation.
+The contrast between the intended curriculum, in this case, the course content, the implemented curriculum, which refers to what the teacher delivers in class, and the achieved curriculum, representing what the learners internalise, highlights a significant gap that undermines the effectiveness of curriculum implementation.

-Yang (2023) outlines the characteristics of instructional culture as multifaceted and practice oriented.
+Yang (2023) outlines the characteristics of instructional culture as multifaceted and practice-oriented.
 The significance of this was observed in one of the classrooms where the lecturer rehearsed a musical piece with the students, informing them that they would perform it at an upcoming college event.
 The researcher attended the event and observed the students perform confidently on stage, effectively translating what had been rehearsed in the classroom into a real-life performance before a live audience.
 This transition from classroom instruction to public performance exemplifies an instructional culture that prepares students for life after school, equipping them with practical experience and professional readiness.
 Best practices in music education shape the way the lesson is delivered by lecturers and understood by students.
-Therefore, it becomes imperative to institutionalize contextually relevant instructional strategies to enhance curriculum implementation.
+Therefore, it becomes imperative to institutionalise contextually relevant instructional strategies to enhance curriculum implementation.

 3.3 Comparison of Mean Perceptions